A Guide to Mexico City's Best Neighbourhoods

 It’s not all Roma and Condesa

-Soon, you will find that most interest points will be in similar areas, or colonias (hoods).
+Soon, you will find that most interest points will be in similar areas, or colonias (neighbourhoods).
 Unless you’re on a specific mission, most museums, galleries, bars and restaurants will be within 10 neighbourhoods in the downtown area, and three or four more in the southern part of town.
 Worth mentioning are the following: Roma, Condesa, Juárez, Centro, Polanco, San Miguel Chapultepec, Santa María la Ribera, Doctores, Coyoacán, and San Ángel.

 DOWNTOWN AREA (ZONA CENTRO)